-What Is Browser Detection & Response?
+What is Browser Detection and Response?

-How Browser Detection & Response Works
+How Browser Detection & Response works

 1. Visibility into Browser Activity